Vacuum polarization energy of a complex scalar field in a vortex background: The model

 We introduce small amplitude fluctuations about the classical scalar field via $\phi=\phi_0+\eta$ and derive their field equations in the harmonic approximation,

 The partial wave-decomposition $\eta={\rm e}^{-\imu \omega t}\sum_\ell \eta_\ell(\rho) {\rm e}^{\imu\ell\varphi}$ yields

 with the dispersion relation $\omega^2=k^2+m^2$ and the abbreviation $V_H(\rho)=\frac{3m^2}{2}(f_H^2(\rho)-1)$ for the scalar potential.
 We see that the singular gauge boundary conditions described above turn Eq.~(\ref{eq:flct2}) into a free radial differential equation at spatial infinity.
 As a result, we can see explicitly that the Green's function constructed from $\eta_\ell$ will asymptotically approach its non-interacting counterpart so that the vacuum energy density associated with the fluctuations vanishes at spatial infinity.
 This is another reason for choosing the singular gauge.
-Then the singular behavior as $\rho\to0$ is unavoidable meaning that the textbook \cite{Newton:1982qc} proof of analyticity of the scattering data cannot be applied.
-We will develop a procedure to remedy that obstacle.